arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 |     Ranging    | Poor ranging (signal strength based) | Excellent ranging (time of flight) |
 |    Multipath   |       Poor multipath robustness      |   Very good multipath robustness   |

-Traditional narrowband systems use frequency or amplitude modulation to send data, requiring a reference carrier frequency to be established between the transmitter and the receiver.
+Traditional narrowband systems use frequency or amplitude modulation to send data, requiring a reference carrier frequency between the transmitter and the receiver.
 This slows down the initialization process and restricts data transmission speed.
 UWB, in contrast, uses impulse radio technology.
-This technology consists of short pulses of energy (typically less than 5 nanoseconds) spread across a wide frequency band that allows for quick link initialization and extremely fast data transmission.
+This technology consists of short pulses of energy (typically less than 5 nanoseconds) spread across a wide frequency band, allowing quick link initialization and extremely fast data transmission.

 #### Key Characteristics of UWB